akb89/pyfn/experiments/README.md

 # Recap on experiments

 Below is a detailed recap table on experiments reported in Kabbach et al. (2018).
-Check out each experiment directory for detailed instructions on how to replicate experiments.
+Check out each experiment's directory for detailed replication instructions.

 | XP | Details | P | R | F1 |
 | --- | --- | --- | --- | --- |